 When I first started working with some software on a Unix environment and I discovered this requirement, I was dumbfounded.
 Why would anyone want to worry about how much storage is allocated to which file system?
 Why doesn’t the system take care of that for you?
 After all, there’s plenty of disk storage available!

-IBM i Single Level Storage is well documented in the IBM i Information Center topic, IBM i Storage Management.
+IBM i Single Level Storage is well documented in the IBM i Knowledge Center topic, IBM i Storage Management.
 Interestingly, this article is geared toward readers familiar with x86 storage architecture.

 Single Level Storage makes i easy.